ava-labs/avalanche-docs/policies/third-party-tooling-policy.md

 ## Introduction

-At Ava Labs, we strive to provide developers with comprehensive and streamlined documentation for integrating their applications with the Avalanche Blockchain.
-As part of our commitment to clarity and simplicity, we have established a policy regarding the inclusion of third-party service provider documentation in our developer resources.
-This policy ensures that our documentation remains focused, up-to-date, and reliable, while also allowing us to acknowledge major advancements and prominent adoptions within the web3 technology ecosystem.
+Ava Labs strives to provide developers with comprehensive and streamlined documentation for integrating their applications with the Avalanche Blockchain.
+To ensure clarity and simplicity, we have established a policy regarding the inclusion of third-party service provider documentation in our developer resources.
+This policy maintains the focus, accuracy, and reliability of our documentation while acknowledging major advancements and prominent adoptions within the web3 technology ecosystem.

 ## Policy Statement

-Effective immediately, our developer documentation will no longer accept requests to add tutorials or extensive explanations on third-party/external technologies or services, unless exceptional circumstances warrant their inclusion.
-This decision has been made to address several key concerns:
+Effective immediately, the developer documentation will no longer accept requests to add tutorials or extensive explanations on third-party/external technologies or services, unless exceptional circumstances warrant their inclusion.
+This decision address several key concerns:

 ### 1. Clutter and Complexity